MP picks a winner and backs Hailstorm Heroes campaign

 Federal Member for Mayo Rebekha Sharkie has thrown her support behind a 'buy local' campaign instigated by South Australia’s hailstorm-affected apple and pear growers.

-Federal Member for Mayo Rebekha Sharkie discusses the Hailstorm Heroes campaign with Ashley Green at his Hillview Fruits apple and cherry orchard at Lenswood.
+Photograph: Federal Member for Mayo Rebekha Sharkie discusses the Hailstorm Heroes campaign with Ashley Green at his Hillview Fruits apple and cherry orchard at Lenswood.
 Inset: An example of some of the hailstorm damage that may appear on apples.

 Called “Hailstorm Heroes”, the campaign is being coordinated by Hort Innovation and is being delivered in partnership with the local industry.
 The campaign aims to encourage consumers to look beyond the hail damage spots on their fruit.

 Rebekha has included Hailstorm Heroes in her ‘Mayo Menu’ campaign to promote local produce and producers and is promoting the campaign on her social media.

 “You should never judge a book by its cover.
 The same goes for our local apples and pears this season which I have sampled and I can assure you they are still delicious,” Rebekha said.

 “Like many other Hills residents, I can remember that bad hailstorm in October last year that damaged more than 80 per cent of our budding apples and pears.

 “But since then our growers have enjoyed excellent growing conditions and the fruit that survived the hail has matured into a delicious crop.

 “The apples and pears don’t look as perfect as we’re used to seeing in our fruit and veg stores and supermarkets, but I don’t mind a few beauty spots on my fruit.”